 Founder and CEO of BoardSpace

-Pat is on a mission to save the world; one board at a time.
+Pat says that she is “on a mission to save the world; one board at a time.”
 She knows that the volunteer boards of directors of condos, Homeowners Associations (HOAs), Community Associations, Housing Cooperatives, non-profits and charities do tremendously important work.

 Pat is passionate about improving governance and sharing her experience with others.